erik-smit/oohhh-what-does-this-automotive_diagnostic_plug-doooo-no-deedee-nooooo/reference/OBDLink/README.md

         * NEW: Implemented programmable parameter 16 (default ATIB setting)
         * NEW: Implemented VBAT and host status monitoring for tri-color Status LED control
         * NEW: Initial release
-        * NEW: Made PIM firmware compatible with the new ECUsim 5100 base boards (r2.0 and above)
         * NEW: Redesigned message filtering subsystem:
         * NEW: Renamed filtering commands to fit the new naming convention (old ones still available, but deprecated)
         * NEW: Renamed STPRBR to STPBRR (STPRBR still available, but deprecated)